 By covering the essential tips and techniques for investigators, Investigations: 150 Things You Should Know becomes a useful reference.
 By further covering the legal guidelines that investigators must follow, it becomes indispensable.
 Through anecdotes, case studies, and documented procedures the authors of this book have amassed the most complete collection of investigative information available.

-Private Security Managers
+Private Security Managers, Consultants, Investigators

-Published: June 1999
+- 14th June 1999

-The authors of this book supply 150 things that the security practitioner should know about investigation.
+"The authors of this book supply 150 things that the security practitioner should know about investigation.
 They forgot one: "Buy this book."
 The wide range of topics in the slender volume renders this book an excellent resource for the department administrator, the law enforcement executive, the supervisor, the hands-on practitioner, and the occasional investigator.
-There is no task performed by an investigator that doesn't receive some mention in this litle masterpiece. -Security Management, August 2000
+There is no task performed by an investigator that doesn't receive some mention in this litle masterpiece." --Security Management, August 2000